History of Leadership

 Master from 1983 to 1985

-Mr Colin Thomson AM was Master of Burgmann College from 1983 to 1985.
-During this time, he continued his role as a part-time Senior Lecturer at the ANU Law School.
-After leaving Burgmann College, he continued his work at the ANU Law School before becoming a Professor and Academic Leader for Health Law and Ethics in the Graduate School of Medicine at the University of Wollongong.
-He was a member of the Medical Research Ethics Committee of the National Health and Medical Research Council (NHMRC) (1987–1991) and member (1998–2002) and later Chair (2006–2009) of the Australian Health Ethics Committee, also of the NHMRC.
-Mr Thomson has been a member of numerous human research ethics committees in universities, government departments and public sector agencies.
-He was a committee member of the Australian Bioethics Association and a board member, chair, and life member of the Australasian Association of Bioethics and Health Law.
-In June 2018, he was made a Member of the Order of Australia for his significant service to medical research, particularly research ethics, education and professional associations.
+Mr Colin Thomson AM served as Master of Burgmann College while concurrently holding a role as a part-time Senior Lecturer at the ANU Law School.
+He later became Professor and Academic Leader for Health Law and Ethics in the Graduate School of Medicine at the University of Wollongong.
+A distinguished figure in bioethics, he served on the Medical Research Ethics Committee of the NHMRC (1987–1991) and was a member (1998–2002) and later Chair (2006–2009) of the Australian Health Ethics Committee.
+He has been a member of numerous human research ethics committees across universities, government departments, public sector agencies and served as a board member, chair, and life member of the Australasian Association of Bioethics and Health Law.
+In June 2018, he was appointed a Member of the Order of Australia for his significant service to medical research ethics, education, and professional associations.

 Reverend Doctor Graeme J Garrett